Telescopes

 Celestron CGE1400 XLT Fastar SCT

-The scope's home changed when my backyard observatory came true in the summer of 2008 and my CGE1400 has been moved to its permanent location.
-It now sits on the top of Omega-2 pier equipped with CGE Adapter Plate from Dan's Pier Plates.
-And since CGE1400 is now permanently mounted I have a new portable visual telescope: Obsession 18" Classic.
+The scope's home changed when my backyard observatory was built in the summer of 2008 and the CGE1400 has been moved to its permanent location.

 C14 does not require frequent collimation, even when used with Hyperstar from time to time.
 However, correct collimation is important, especially for planets and the Moon.
-There are many articles on SCT collimation, both online (here or here) or in print (Rod Mollise "Choosing and Using a New CAT").
+There are many articles on SCT collimation, online (here or here) or in print (Rod Mollise "Choosing and Using a New CAT").
 In practice, one usually has to do final C14 collimation on a slightly defocused star, in-focus diffraction rings are too small for an average seeing, but this level of accuracy is more than enough.

 C14 does not require corrector cleaning almost at all.
-So far (March 2010) I have done it only once in the summer of 2009, after I moved the scope to the observatory and I discovered quite thick layer of dust (inside and outside) that I wasn't able to blow away.
+So far (October 2016) I have done it only twice to remove a layer of dust (inside and outside) that I wasn't able to blow away.
 If it is only dirty outside one can clean it without removing it from the OTA, otherwise it needs to be removed and cleaned on both sides.
 It is not difficult to do, but you have to be VERY careful at all times, and preserve the original corrector orientation / secondary centering.
 There are many good online articles about it, especially on C14 Yahoo group site.

 OK, so now: have I had any problems with it?
 Yes, I have, but only a minor one: tripod legs locking screws.
 The original screws that are supposed to lock extended tripod legs in place are sloppy, and allow for slippage, my setup is more susceptible to this than average since with C14 and C80ED on the top if it I am pretty much at the weight limit for the mount.
 There are two simple solutions.
 You can get a regular screw from a hardware store and tighten it properly, but then you may dent your tripod leg and scratch the paint.
 The other is to use hose clamps and install them on the extended part of the leg – you still may scratch the paint.
 I applied both and no problems since!
 Before fixing screws I had to adjust level every time I rolled the scope out, this is how found the problem.
 I would strongly encourage new CGE1400 owners to address this problems since if you don't notice the slippage your tripod may get very uneven and then trip over ...

-When CG1400 was my primary visual scope the most used eyepieces were for wide field Orion Optiluxe 40mm and UWAN 28mm (82 AFOV); Orion Expanse 20mm and 15mm for middle field of view; then Tele-Vue Radian 10mm for higher magnifications.
+When CG1400 was my primary visual scope the most used eyepieces were: for wide field of view Orion Optiluxe 40mm and UWAN 28mm (82 AFOV); Orion Expanse 20mm and 15mm for middle field of view; then Tele-Vue Radian 10mm for higher magnifications.
 Sometimes, on exceptionally steady nights I used 2x Barlow on the planets and the Moon.
 The table below shows viewing parameters of the eyepieces I used at that time.

 NOTE.
 1.06 degree FOV in the table above is purely theoretical - using 0.6 reducer and 40mm eyepiece will result in severe vignetting.
 The widest field I used was 0.63º ...

 There are two good discussion groups devoted to this hardware C14 Yahoo group and CGE Yahoo group, and an excellent general Schmidt-Cassegrain Yahoo group SCT-User with lots of more information.
-Highly recommended!